ahardwick95/The_Lab/Web_Dev/counter/README.md

 ## Counter App

 The counter App is like the "Hello World" of react programming.
-It has simple functionality, you press the '+' button the displayed-count increases by 1.
-If you press the '-' button, the displayed-count decreases by 1.
+It has simple functionality, if you press the '+' button the count increases by 1.
+If you press the '-' button, the count decreases by 1.

 ----